 Spencer and his team at Progressive were the recipients of the Manitoba Chamber’s Outstanding Small Business in 2016, as well as the Brandon Chambers’ 2016 Outstanding New Business winner.
 Having witnessed how beneficial Chamber relationships and community building are through the Chamber, Spencer truly believes he can bring an element to the Chamber board to benefit businesses of all sizes.

 Spencer is very committed to keeping the Brandon marketplace local, while encouraging economic growth.
 He currently sits on the Chamber’s membership committee, and has valued his time working with the Chamber thus far.

-Barry was born and raised in Brandon.
-He graduated from the University of Saskatchewan with a degree in Animal Science and has experience in the beef packing, veterinary pharmaceutical and feed industries.
+Barry was born and raised in the Brandon area.
+He graduated with a Bachelor’s Degree in Agriculture (University of Saskatchewan) and has experience in most facets of the agricultural industry.

 Jeff is a Chartered Accountant and business advisor with MNP LLP, working primarily with small to medium sized enterprises in Brandon and the surrounding area.
 He moved to Brandon in 1999 where he attended Brandon University and graduated with a Bachelor of Business Administration and went on to achieve his CA designation in 2007 while working at MNP.

 From 2009 to 2011, during a hiatus from MNP, Jeff worked as controller of the Brandon Sun.
 While at the Sun, he also partnered with two individuals to form a small construction and real estate development business.
 Through these experiences, Jeff has developed a greater understanding of how different levels of government and taxation affect the local business economy.
 He believes that the City of Brandon has significant opportunity for growth and he looks forward to working with the business community to achieve that growth.